Elzair/vegan-society/README.md

-vegan-society
+Vegan Society
 =============

-Git repository for code to http://www.vegan-society.org
+This is the git repository for the source code of http://www.vegan-society.org

+Copyright © 2014 Philip Woods <elzairthesorcerer@gmail.com>